 Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.
 Command them to do good, to be rich in good deeds, and to be generous and willing to share.
 In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life.

-Dr. King understood the words of 1 Timothy 6:17-19.
-He believed “creative altruism” could destroy self-centeredness and could help us live for others, practice selflessness, and commit us to the mission God has laid in front of us … a mission greater than anything money could buy – “treasure in heaven” and the “life that is truly life!”
+Dr. King believed “creative altruism” could destroy self-centeredness and help us live for others, practice selflessness, and commit us to the mission God has laid in front of us … a mission greater than anything money could buy – “treasure in heaven” and the “life that is truly life!”

-Here are five things you can do with or for others on MLK day:
+Here are 5 things you can do for others on MLK day:

 - Join in one of the many local volunteer opportunities in your community being held in honor of MLK day.

 - Ask a younger mentee or family member about the cause of justice.
 What needs to happen for the world to be a more just place?
 Just listen.

 - Read a speech or sermon by Dr. King.
 Share it with your family.

 - Answer this question: What can you do to be more creatively altruistic in your family, your hometown, or the world?
 Then, consider what the first step might be.